PrinceNeyo/Registration-ZuriTask2/README.md

-# THIS IS THE PUBLISHED PAGE FPR THE TASK
+# THIS IS THE PUBLISHED PAGE FOR THE TASK
 https://princeneyo.github.io/Registration-ZuriTask2/